Computational-Materials-Research-Group/CoCrFeMnNi-High-Entropy-Alloy-Solidification-Simulation/README.md

 - **ParaView** - For visualization capabilities
 - **Python Community** - For scripting tools

-### Research Community
+### Community

-- Materials science researchers working on high entropy alloys
-- Computational fluid dynamics community
-- Open-source software contributors

-### References

 This project builds upon established methods in computational solidification modeling and leverages the extensive capabilities of the OpenFOAM platform.
-Special thanks to the researchers who developed and validated the enthalpy-porosity method for phase change modeling.

 ---